 One key parameter in our empirical design is the choice of benchmark.
 So far, we have focused on variance as our breakpoint to determine a certain month's good or bad state of the world.
 Table 7 highlights the robustness of the results by using the cyclically-adjusted price-earnings ratio (CAPE), disaster probability, dividend yield, economic policy uncertainty, implied and realized correlation, MFID, risk aversion, and VIX as the benchmark of interest.
 Similar to the main analysis, we use the median as the breakpoint.
-Additionally, we add the flight-to-safety dummy of Baele et al. (2021) and the NBER recessions indicator as the additional benchmark.
+Additionally, we add the flightto-safety dummy of Baele et al. (2021) and the NBER recessions indicator as an additional benchmark.
 If there has been at least one flight-to-safety episode (or recession) in a given month, the indicator variable yields one.

-Table 7 shows that the MFID premium is significant in a bad state, regardless of how we characterize bad.
-The regression intercepts are always statistically significant, although it varies at which confidence level.
+Table 7 shows that the MFID premia are positive and significant in bad economic states (regardless of how we define "bad").
 Using the disaster probability, for instance, generates an alpha of 2.8% per month, significant at the 1% confidence level.
-Nevertheless, the main driver of the premium is the long leg, similar to our main findings.
-There are, however, two good states which generate a negative MFID premium.
-For Disaster probability and VIX, the MFID-sorted long-short portfolio generates an alpha around -1%, significant at the 5% confidence level.
+Overall, the main driver of the premia is the long leg, similar to our main findings.
+There are, however, two benchmarks in which the good state exhibits a negative MFID premium.
+For Disaster probability and VIX, the MFID-sorted long-short portfolio yields a risk-adjusted return of around -1%, which is significant at the 5% confidence level.